 - Kidnapped Child

 1Adopted Child.
 An adopted child is always treated as your own child.
-It also includes a child lawfully placed with you for adoption.
+It also includes a child lawfully placed with you for legal adoption.

 4United States.
-This means the 50 states and the District of Columbia.
+This term means the 50 states and the District of Columbia.
 It does not include Puerto Rico or U.S. possessions such as Guam.